 Capital Gains = Value of the fund (at the time of sale) – Cost of the fund.

-In SIP investment done on a monthly basis, each SIP is considered as an independent investment.
+In SIP investment done on a monthly basis, each Systematic Investment Plan is considered as an independent investment.
 For example, when an investment is made in January 2019, the long term for that investment will be in January 2020.
 Similarly, for a investment in February 2019, February 2020 is when the investment will be considered long term.
 So when an investor redeems the investment before completion of one year, it is considered a short term.

 The number of units Mr Karthik received in January was 1,000 (10,000/10), and February was 909 (10,000/11)